hashicorp/vault/website/source/docs/concepts/ha.html.md

 Vault core.
 For example: to increase the scalability of Vault with Consul, you would generally scale Consul instead of Vault.

+Certain storage backends can support high availability mode, which enables them to store both Vault's information in addition to the HA lock.
+However, a combination of storage and ha_storage backend may be specified if .
+For instance, a Vault cluster can be set up to use Consul as the ha_storage to manage the lock, and use Amazon S3 as the storage for all other persisted data.

 The sections below explain the server communication patterns and each type of request handling in more detail.
 At a minimum, the requirements for redirection mode must be met for an HA cluster to work successfully.